-The growing importance of cyber risks also makes their management critical, as the realisation of these risks could lead to complete business disruption and large financial losses, as well as damage to the company's reputation.
-The Group regularly refines its activities to prevent and manage these risks, such as the integration of a multi-level user authentication system and the definition of a cyber incident response plan and the setting up of a database protection system.
+The growing importance of cyber risks also makes their management critical, as the realisation of these risks could lead to complete business disruption and large financial losses, as well as damage to the Group's reputation.
+The Group regularly enhances its activities to prevent and manage these risks.
+Actions taken in this area include the operation of an information security committee, the development of a cyber incident response plan, the integration of a multifactor user authentication system and the establishment of a database protection system.
 Security threats and incidents are regularly monitored by the security operations centre (SOC).
-In 2023, the Sava Insurance Group has taken an active approach to planning activities to comply with the new DORA32 regulation for all companies in the Group.
-The legislation, which comes into force on 17 January 2025, sets new network and information security requirements for financial institutions.
-Activities will be managed at Group level by a formally established project team.
+In 2024, a project was carried out at the level of the Sava Insurance Group to implement activities to comply with the new DORA regulation for all companies in the Group.
+The legislation, which entered into force in January 2025, sets out new requirements for the security of financial entities' network and information systems, covering the risk management of information and communication technology (ICT), ICT incident reporting, digital operational resilience testing, third-party ICT risk management and the establishment of information sharing processes.

-32 Digital Operational Resilience Act.
+&lt;sup>30 Digital Operational Resilience Act.